 Plant Biology and Conservation Ph.D. student Sarah Wetterer is an owner of over 300 plants.
 She says that succulents are not as easy to maintain as they seem.

-[JOYCE LI] With Succulents, you’re supposed to soak the soil so I just pick it up and I just like pour water into it and then when the water comes out on the other side, I put the pot back down and thats what I do.
+[JOYCE LI] With succulents, you’re supposed to like soak the soil so I just pick it up and I just like pour water into it and then when the water comes out on the other side, I put the pot back down and thats what I do.

 Li says that her tillandsia plants, commonly known as air plants, are also low-maintenance.